neo4j/graph-data-science-client/doc/sphinx/source/ml.rst

     HashGNN creates node embeddings by hashing and message passing.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.node2vec.mutate` instead.

 .. py:function:: gds.beta.node2vec.mutate(G: Graph, **config: Any) -> Series[Any]

     The Node2Vec algorithm computes embeddings for nodes based on random walks.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.node2vec.mutate.estimate` instead.

 .. py:function:: gds.beta.node2vec.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.node2vec.stream` instead.

 .. py:function:: gds.beta.node2vec.stream(G: Graph, **config: Any) -> DataFrame

     The Node2Vec algorithm computes embeddings for nodes based on random walks.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.node2vec.stream.estimate` instead.

 .. py:function:: gds.beta.node2vec.stream.estimate(G: Graph, **config: Any) -> Series[Any]

     Returns an estimation of the memory consumption for that procedure.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.node2vec.write` instead.

 .. py:function:: gds.beta.node2vec.write(G: Graph, **config: Any) -> Series[Any]

     The Node2Vec algorithm computes embeddings for nodes based on random walks.

+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.node2vec.write.estimate` instead.

 .. py:function:: gds.beta.node2vec.write.estimate(G: Graph, **config: Any) -> Series[Any]